vnbaaij/Baaijte.Optimizely.ImageSharp.Web/README.md

 ```
 ***DO NOT*** add other `SixLabors.ImageSharp.Web` settings!!

-Also add `using Baaijte.Optimizely.ImageSharp.Web;` at the top of your `Startup.cs` =file if it was not automatically added
+Also add `using Baaijte.Optimizely.ImageSharp.Web;` at the top of your `Startup.cs` file if it was not automatically added.